Kinetic theory of non-thermal fixed points in a Bose gas: Conclusions

+We have employed the kinetic equation with the effective coupling $g_\mathrm{eff}$ to search for non-trivial self-similar scaling solutions obeying $n(p,t)=t^\alpha f(t^\beta p)$, as well as for solutions with spatial scaling $n(p)\sim p^{-\kappa}$ within a given momentum range.
+By means of power counting we obtained general expressions for the exponents $\alpha$, $\beta$ and $\kappa$ in both, perturbative and non-perturbative regimes as a function of the dynamical exponent $z$, and the anomalous dimension $\eta$.
+The results for particle transport are summarized in \Tab{ScalingExponents}.
+In deriving the exponents, we explicitly distinguished between particle and quasiparticle distributions, and we analyzed the dependence on $z$ and $\eta$ in a consistent manner.
+In this way, our results generalize previous results to arbitrary $z$ and $\eta$, and correct some of the non-perturbative expressions derived in the past.

+To corroborate the analytical predictions for $\kappa$, we numerically evaluated the kinetic scattering integral for the specific cases of free particle modes with quadratic dispersion ($z=2$) and Bogoliubov sound quasiparticles with linear dispersion ($z=1$).
+In all cases we found excellent agreement with the analytical results.
+Moreover, our numerical evaluation of the scattering integral shows that the scaling exponent $\kappa=3.5$ observed in the recent experiment \cite{Navon2016a.Nature.539.72} for a direct wave-turbulent energy cascade, can be interpreted to deviate from the predicted value $\kappa_P = 3$ due to finite-size effects in the trap.

-For a weak cooling quench our results imply that the transport of particles towards lower wave numbers can, in the perturbative regime, proceed as a wave-turbulent cascade building up behind a wave front.
+From the analysis and results presented in this paper the following unifying picture of universal dynamics after cooling quenches emerges.
+For a weak cooling quench, the transport of particles occurs first within the perturbative regime and is characterized by the build up of a wave-turbulent cascade behind an accelerated wave front.
+The dynamics in this stage are determined by the exponents $\beta=1/(z-8/3)=-3/2$ for $z=2$, $\kappa=d-2/3$, and $\alpha=\beta\kappa=1-3d/2$ \cite{Svistunov1991a}.
 Once the wave has reached momenta on the order of $p_{\Xi}$, corresponding to the chemical potential $\mu=g\rho_\mathrm{nc}$ for the total density $\rho_\mathrm{nc}$ of non-condensed particles, collective scattering sets in and brings the wave to a halt.
-The further transport may build up a condensate zero-mode.
+The subsequent stages in the evolution have been studied in \cite{Svistunov1991a,Kagan1992a,Kagan1994a,Kagan1995a,Semikoz1995a.PhysRevLett.74.3093,Semikoz1997a,Nowak:2012gd,Berges:2012us,Davis:2016hwt} and will lead to the build up of a condensate zero-mode.

+For a strong cooling quench the transport of particles towards lower momenta takes place within the non-perturbative regime of collective scattering.
+The dynamics during this stage proceeds in an algebraically slowed manner as a self-similar shift of the infrared momentum distribution.
+We find that the evolution is fully determined by the exponents $\kappa=d+(3z-4)/2$, $\alpha=\beta d$, $\beta=1/z$.
+For $z=2$, this agrees with the result $\beta=1/2$ of \cite{Orioli:2015dxa} and generalizes it otherwise to general $z$ in a consistent way.
+The value of $\kappa=d+1$ obtained differs from previous results \cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2010ez} due to our careful treatment of the scaling properties of $g_\mathrm{eff}$.